 Our district offers a Transitional/Early exit program model.
 Students are instructed in their primary language to establish a strong foundation that will lead to successful transition into English.
 The child’s language of instruction in English gradually increases as he/she gains proficiency according to the state’s English Language Proficiency Standards.

 Our District is currently transitioning into the Gomez & Gomez Dual Language Model, each year we are phasing out a grade level of the Transitional model to implement Dual Language.
-2019-2020 will be our fourth year transitioning to the Dual Language Enrichment program, as the years progress we will add a grade level to dual language until we completely phase out the Transitional model up to grade 6.
+2020-2021 will be our fifth year transitioning to the Dual Language Enrichment program, as the years progress we will add a grade level to dual language until we completely phase out the Transitional model up to grade 6.

-Duncanville ISD offers English as a Second Language (ESL) to LEP students who speak other languages in grades PK through 6th as well as for all LEP students in grades 7th through 12th.
+Duncanville ISD offers English as a Second Language (ESL) to EL students who speak other languages in grades PK through 6th as well as for all EL students in grades 7th through 12th.
 The goal of our ESL language program is to enable limited English proficient students to become competent in the comprehension, speaking, reading, and composition of the English language through the integrated use of second language instructional methods.